-To ease notation and without loss of generality, throughout the paper we assume that the data we consider have mean zero.
-To facilitate the derivation of the bias we make the following assumption about the time series properites of y_t , ε_t and c{t-1} .
+To ease notation and without loss of generality, we assume throughout the paper that the data we consider have a mean of zero.
+To facilitate the derivation of the bias we make the following assumption about the time series properties of y_t , ε_t and c{t-1} .

 Assumption 1.
-The series $w_t = [y_t, \varepsilon_t, c't]'$ is strictly stationary and ergodic.
-The series has a purely nondeterministic Wold representation with innovations $\omega_t = [\varepsilon_t, \nu't]'$,
+The series $w_t = [y_t, \varepsilon_t, c_t']'$ is strictly stationary and ergodic.
+The series has a purely nondeterministic Wold representation with innovations $\omega_t = [\varepsilon_t, \nu_t']'$,

 Our assumption about the properties of ε_t are meant to formalize what is meant by a structural shock.
-The linearity of w_t in all shocks is a stark assumption that facilitates the derivation of closed form expressions for the bias in LPs.
+The linearity of w_t in all shocks is a stark assumption that facilitates the derivation of closed-form expressions for the bias in LPs.
 Linearity in the shock of interest, ε_t , also represents an idealized case where "direct causal inference"-as in Nakamura and Steinsson (2018)-is possible.
-Notably, in the case where w_t is gaussian and ε_t is iid, the conditions of Assumption 1 are satisfied.
+Notably, in the case where w_t is Gaussian and ε_t is iid, the conditions of Assumption 1 are satisfied.
 We emphasize that violations of Assumption 1 do not imply that LPs are not biased in small samples.
-Rather, violations of Assumption 1 make it difficult to characterize the small sample bias.
+Rather, violations of Assumption 1 make it difficult to characterize the small-sample bias.
+In particular, our analytic expressions derived below depend on homoskedastic shocks.
+Heteroskedasticity would complicate the analysis.
 In addition, we make the following assumption about the regression errors from the LP.

 Assumption 2.
-The regression error, $u{h,t}$, is independent of ε{t-j} and ν{t-j-1} for all $j \ge 0$.
+The regression error, $u{h,t}$, is independent of ε{t-j} and ν{t-j-1} for all $j \geq 0$.